Metaphor vs Simile: Key Differences and Usage with Examples

 How Educators Can Clarify Misuse

-Venn diagrams for visual distinctions between similes and metaphors.
+• Venn diagrams illustrating the visual differences between similes and metaphors.

 Benefits and Tips for Using Figurative Language Effectively